 source: cm.com

-When an OTP is required to login into an account or complete a transaction, you must enter the OTP to gain access besides inputting your login credentials.
+When an OTP is required to log in to an account or complete a transaction, you must enter the OTP code in addition to your regular login credentials to gain access.

 OTP authentication (also called OTP verification) is a form of 2FA (two-factor authentication) that uses OTP codes to verify a user.
 It is a method that a website or app uses to verify your identity when you are trying to gain access.